CordlessWool/website/content/en/blog/20250805-dynamic-pdf-generation-puppeteer.md

 - **Performance**: 3-4 seconds for 6-page PDFs with hundreds of data points
 - **Best for**: Complex, data-driven documents with unpredictable lengths

-[Skip to the challenge](#section-the-challenge-real-world-complexity) for requirements, or jump to [the solution](#section-the-solution-browser-based-measurement) for implementation details.

-## The Story: From Personal Frustration to Production Challenge

-I've been frustrated with updating CVs in different languages for years.
-Especially when I add some of the information also to my website and with every year there is a new platform to enter this data.

-For myself my website is the main source, but all the recruiters and companies still want to have a PDF.
-So why not just put the project overview page into a PDF?
-I didn't think it would be so complicated.
-I tried to handle it with `@pages`, `page-break-before` - you name it.
-But the result was ugly all the time.
-My webpage is responsive, but the design is not thought for printing it.

-So I developed new ideas, set a completely new starting point and searched for tools to solve it.
-I read a lot of docs about existing PDF generating tools, but often didn't find what I was searching for – a flexible design easy to add elements.
-I wanted to have a design where I just add elements like on a webpage and they flow from each page to the other.

-All ideas I had seemed to be complex and I feared the rabbit hole I could get stuck in.
-But then I got a new customer and they requested exactly this.
-I still was nervous about unfinished thoughts, but I had it on my list for months or years, so I decided to do it and it was a fun challenge that definitely turned out to be possible.

 ## The Challenge: Real-World Complexity

-That customer project request came at exactly the right time.
-They needed automated PDF generation for warehouse pick lists with **hundreds generated daily** - variable content from 3 to **100+ items**, location-based grouping, and zero tolerance for ugly output or slow generation.
+A customer requested me to create automated PDF generation for warehouse pick lists with **hundreds generated daily** - variable content from 3 to **100+ items**, location-based grouping, and zero tolerance for ugly output or slow generation.

-The requirements killed any hope of using CSS print media:
+The requirements killed any hope of using CSS print styles:

 - **Unknown content length** with wildly varying item counts
 - **Location-based grouping** where headers needed to stay with their content